MuhammadKhoshnaw/BasicMVIApp/README.md

     MVIView<B, V>
 ```

-[MVIView](ui/src/main/java/com/khoshnaw/ui/mvi/MVIView.kt) in the other hand has a binding and viewModel variable with addition to viewModelVariableId
+[MVIView](ui/src/main/java/com/khoshnaw/ui/mvi/MVIView.kt) on the other hand has a binding and viewModel variable with addition to viewModelVariableId
 this is the id of the ViewModel in the xml layouts.

 ```